thoughtbot/parity/README.md

 Parity
 ======

 Shell commands for development, staging, and production parity.
+Currently works with Heroku only.

 Install
 -------